 - Convictions for a misdemeanor of the first degree or felony when victim was under 18

-Get in touch immediately to discuss the sealing if your record.
-Call 216 592-8573 or email me at email@example.com
+Get in touch immediately to discuss the sealing of your record.
+Call 216 592-8573 or email me at john AT johnforristal.com from the Contact page above.